PaulSandoz/blis-matrix/README.md

     https://jdk.java.net/jextract/

+Ensure that the jextract `bin` directory is added to the executable path, but be careful to ensure the executable path of JDK 19 takes precedence.

 ### Generate Java binding to the BLIS native library

-From the `bindings` direction run the script:
+From the `bindings` directory run the script:

     generate-panama-blis-binding.sh

 This script will run the jextract tool generating Java bindings from the `blis.h` header file.

-From the `bindings` direction run the script:
+From the `bindings` directory run the script:

     generate-panama-blis-binding-source.sh

 This script will run the jextract tool generating the source for Java bindings from the `blis.h` header file.

-Each scripts will install an artifact in the local maven repository, the jar and source artefacts.
-The `pom.xml` of the project contains a dependency on jar artefact:
+Each script will install an artifact in the local maven repository, the jar and source artifacts.
+The `pom.xml` of the project contains a dependency on jar artifact:
 ```xml
 <dependency>
     <groupId>oracle.blis.matrix</groupId>